Battlemech/Data-Management-for-Unity/README.md

 2. Import the `DataManagement` folder into your Unity project.
 3. Configure your data models and serializers.

-> **Note:** This README is a placeholder and will be fully expanded once the first version of the primary use case—the tabletop simulation—is released.
+> **Note:** This README is a placeholder and will be fully expanded once the first version of the primary use case (my tabletop simulator) is released.

 ## Roadmap
 - [ ] Release tabletop sim integration